 Huh, there it is, that music connection.
 Mr. Zimmerman and I are going to do just fine.

-He tells me about a new sous chef he just hired, and how he wanted to demonstrate and convey the idea of super simple but intentional flavors letting the ingredients dictate the menu and tell the story of the dish.
+He tells me about a new sous chef he just hired, and how he wanted to demonstrate and convey the idea of super simple but intentional flavors letting the ingredients dictate the menu and the dish's story.

 Products with integrity are emphasized, like the olive oil Zimmerman sources from Spain from a fourth-generation producer who only makes 10,000 liters a year.
 Zimmerman even knows the exact day the olives are harvested.
-Or, the honey that comes from a farm in Charlotte, and the ham and charcuterie from Chapel Hill’s ethical farmhouse, Lady Edison; and the specially blended spices from Asheville’s Spicewalla.
+Or the honey that comes from a farm in Charlotte, the ham and charcuterie from Chapel Hill’s ethical farmhouse, Lady Edison, and the specially blended spices from Asheville’s Spicewalla.

 Zimmerman wanted to start that conversation with his diners.